fellMorto/Pathologic-2-Incomplete-Mod-Files/(SPOILERS)-StoryExplanationDesignDocument.md

 ## Nocturnal ending

 As an earth spirit, Buri lives in the nocturnal ending.
 It’s implied that they’ll continue the cycle of reincarnation.
-The actual content of the ending won’t be very different.
+The actual content won’t be changed much.